 - DFPS has worked with judges, attorneys, and child advocates to address concerns and eliminate barriers to the success of FGDM.
-A meeting was held in San Antonio at the Beyond the Bench conference in January 2005 in which judges, prosecutors, and other attorneys from around the state were invited to share thoughts, concerns, and suggestions for improvement as implementation of FGDM continues across the state.
-Meetings have also been held at the local level between DFPS and members of the judiciary to provide an opportunity to exchange ideas about challenges and possible solutions. - In August 2005, a preliminary evaluation of FGDM was completed and positive outcomes for children were shown with regard to satisfaction and increased relative participation. - FGDM conferences termed "Circles of Support" have been held for some youth aging out of foster care in order to promote stability and identification of supportive individuals committed to assisting these youth as they transition into adulthood. - DFPS provides families the opportunity to participate in multiple conferences as needed in order to promote the child's achievement of permanency.
+Meetings have also been held at statewide judicial conferences and at the local level between DFPS and members of the judiciary to provide an opportunity to exchange ideas about challenges and possible solutions. - In August 2005, a preliminary evaluation of FGDM was completed and positive outcomes for children were shown with regard to satisfaction and increased relative participation. - Family group decision-making staff are partnering with disproportionality staff to better understand the cultural needs of families served.
+Disproportionality staff, along with new family group decision-making coordinators/facilitators, is being trained to conduct FGDM conferences. - Beginning family group decision-making on a small scale and securing technical assistance from others allowed for more creativity and system improvement as the Texas program expanded.
+Based on practice and evaluation results, Texas has refined its model and is developing statewide policy for further implementation.

-- Family group decision-making staff are partnering with disproportionality staff to better understand the cultural needs of families served.
-Disproportionality staff, along with new family group decision-making coordinators/facilitators, is being trained to conduct FGDM conferences. - A Texas FGDM model has been finalized and policy development is underway.
-Beginning family group decision-making on a small scale and securing technical assistance from others allowed for more creativity and system improvement as the Texas program expanded.
-Based on practice and evaluation results, Texas has refined its model and is developing statewide policy for further implementation. - Plans are underway to incorporate the FGDM model in certain cases prior to the removal of children from their parents or caregivers. - All youth in foster care over the age of 16 are being offered a form of family group decision-making termed "Circles of Support".
-These meetings are designed to enhance the youth's sense of connection to an ongoing support system that will be with them after transitioning to independent living.
+- Plans are underway to incorporate the FGDM model in certain cases prior to the removal of children from their parents or caregivers. - All youth in foster care over the age of 16 are being offered a form of family group decisionmaking termed "Circles of Support."
+These meetings are designed to enhance the youth's sense of connection to an ongoing support system that will be with them after transitioning to independent living. - In June 2006, the National American Humane Conference on Family Group Decision-Making was held in San Antonio and 68 DFPS staff attended.
+While at the conference, DFPS staff presented preliminary FGDM evaluation results.
+Following the conference, a national expert in family group decision-making conducted a workshop specifically designed for Texas participants.
+The meeting resulted in decisions for overall best practice and operational recommendations for the Texas FGDM model.